pingryiRT/SolidityPlayground/README.md

 ### Peer Structure

 Develop a peer structure that receives funds from any account, has its own public and private key, and is coded to gradually return ether to a fixed funding account.

+### PCoin

+A simple token build according to the tutorial at